The Ultimate Guide to Starting a Telemedicine Business

 Research the state policy for practicing telemedicine

 State laws, payer policies and reimbursement rules for telemedicine vary greatly from one state to another.
-In the absence of a uniform national policy for telehealth, individual state parity laws need to be taken into consideration when setting up a telemedicine business.
+In the absence of a uniform national policy for telemedicine, individual state parity laws need to be taken into consideration when setting up a telemedicine business.

 According to Elizabeth Westbrook, government relations advisor at the law firm of Buchanan, Ingersoll & Rooney, “Healthcare and health IT are regulated, not just by the federal government, but by state governments as well.Not only can state laws vary wildly, but many states have licensure laws that actually prohibit or at least hinder healthcare delivery across state lines where clinicians have not attained certain credentials or corporate structures have not been appropriately established.
 So anyone looking to launch a telehealth business needs to consider the laws of the location(s) in which they will launch and whether their business will be tenable in more than one state.”

 Cross state licensure is another crucial aspect of telemedicine that you need to consider.
 Almost all states in the US require the practitioner to be licensed within the state before that can cater to the residents of that state.
 So if you are planning to offer your services across the state borders, knowledgeable of the regulatory requirements is an absolute necessity.